amkurian/gender_classification/README.md

 Used four different classifiers for this purpose:

-Decision Tree Classifier
+1.Decision Tree Classifier

-Random Forest Classifier
+2.Random Forest Classifier

-Logistic Regression
+3.Logistic Regression

-SVC (Support Vector Classifier)
+4.SVC (Support Vector Classifier)

 Also the most accurate of prediction is also calculated using package numpy